Tinkerforge/doc/en/source/Kits/HardwareHacking/ForBeginners.rst

 Hardware Hacking for Beginners
 ==============================

-This Hardware Hacking Kit should encourage you to hack device and gain some basic electronic knowledge.
+This Hardware Hacking Kit should encourage you to hack devices and gain some basic electronic knowledge.
 In the following there are some basic descriptions how to use the supplied hardware.